dartmouth-outing-club/doc-trailhead/README.md

 description : updates the user
 parameters : email, name, club (club that the user is now a leader for), dash_number

 ## DELETE
 path : /trip/:id
 description : Remove a trip
 data : id of trip

+path : /leaveTrip
+description : remove a user from a trip data : id of trip